getsentry/sentry-docs/docs/clientdev/interfaces/index.rst

 metadata.

 For the most part interfaces are an evolving part of Sentry.
-Like with attributes, clients are expected to assume more can appear at any point in the future.
-More than that however, for on-premise installations of Sentry the interfaces can be customized so client libraries should ideally be written in a way that custom interfaces can be emitted.
+Like with attributes, SDK are expected to assume more can appear at any point in the future.
+More than that however, for on-premise installations of Sentry the interfaces can be customized so SDK libraries should ideally be written in a way that custom interfaces can be emitted.

 Interfaces are typically identified by their full canonical path as it